saurabhje/code-board/README.md

 ### Code Board
-The place to post your interesting and fun little code snippets and browser through other.
+The place to post your interesting and fun little code snippets and browser through others'.
 Created for developers, by developers.

 ## Features